ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-transfer.md

 * `Lag` — the specified percentile of maximum number of messages waiting to be read in the statistics collection window.
 Messages for all batches are taken into account.
 * `Lag time` — the specified percentile of message delay time in ms.
 * `Read speed` — the speed of reading messages by consumers.
 In messages per second and in megabytes per second.
+* `Select time`, `Upsert time`, `Commit time` — the specified percentile of the execution time of Select, Insert, Commit operations in ms.
 * `Full time` — the specified percentile of the time of complete processing of the message, from writing by the producer to reading by the consumer in ms.

 ## Removing the test environment {#clean}